-On behalf of the board of directors (the "Board") of Expert Systems Holdings Limited (the "Company"), I am pleased to present the audited consolidated financial statements of the Company and its subsidiaries (collectively, the "Group") for the year ended 31 March 2018 ("FY2018").
+On behalf of the board of directors (the "Board") of Expert Systems Holdings Limited (the "Company"), I am pleased to present the audited consolidated financial statements of the Company and its subsidiaries (collectively, the "Group") for the year ended 31 March 2019 ("FY2019").

-For financial year ended 31 March 2018, the Group recorded a revenue of HK\$337.2 million with a 10.0% increase from HK\$306.5 million in FY2017 despite the continuous economic slowdown in Hong Kong and Macau.
-In view of the challenging business environment, the Group proactively deployed more competitive pricing strategy to maintain our market share at the expense of gross profit margin of the Group which decreased from 13.9 % in FY2017 to 12.8% in FY2018.
-Basic earnings per share was HK0.86 cent.
-The Board does not propose any final dividends for the year ended 31 March 2018.
+For financial year ended 31 March 2019, the Group recorded a revenue of HK\$432.5 million with a 28.3% increase from HK\$337.2 million in FY2018 despite the continuous economic slowdown in Hong Kong and Macau.
+In view of the challenging business environment, the Group proactively deployed more competitive pricing strategy to increase our market share at the expense of gross profit margin of the Group which decreased from 12.8% in FY2018 to 12.5% in FY2019.
+Basic earnings per share was HK1.34 cents.
+The Board has resolved to recommend a final dividend of HK0.42 cent per ordinary share, amounting to HK\$3,360,000 for the year ended 31 March 2019 (2018: nil).

-Looking back, it was the second year after listing (the "Listing") on the GEM of the Stock Exchange of Hong Kong Limited on 12 April 2016 (the "Listing Date"), we still experienced the slow economic growth in Hong Kong and Macau in the first half of FY2018.
-The Group had been decisively adjusting the fixed cost structure in order to maximise the Group's financial performance.
-During FY2018, the Company has relocated the main office to a more cost effective building.
+Since April 2016, the Group was listed on the GEM of the Stock Exchange of Hong Kong Limited (the "HKEX"), we experienced the relative slow economic growth in Hong Kong and Macau in FY2017 and the first half of FY2018.
+As reported last year, during FY2018 the Group had decisively adjusted the fixed cost structure by relocating the main office to a more cost effective building in order to lay the good foundation for boosting the Company's financial performance.
+As expected, the cost base facilitated the Group to improve our profitability effectively in FY2019.